arifali123/demos/scripts/skia-icons/DOCUMENTATION.md

-# Skia Icons Generator
+# Skia Icons Generator v2.0 - Current System

 ## Overview

-This project generates app icons using Headless Skia rendering.
-It creates various icon formats (standard icon, splash screen, adaptive icon) with procedural spiral patterns and text overlays.
+This is a simple icon generation system using Headless Skia rendering.
+Each theme generates a single 1024x1024 PNG icon with zero configuration required.

 ## Current Architecture